How many hours every week do you spend on email?

 Take a look at what typically comes into your inbox.

 If you find yourself answering similar emails over and over again, publish a FAQ on your website to handle the most frequent questions.
-Be sure to link to your FAQ from your contact page, and encourage visitors to read it before contacting you.
+Be sure to link to your FAQ and glossary from your contact page, and encourage visitors to read it before contacting you.
+If you can’t reduce the amount of emails, at least you can schedule them better.

 What if your customers are used to you answering their emails immediately?